LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

 26. We now want to re-arrange the Fiddler application window and the Outlook prompt side by side:

-    **Note:** It doesnt need to be perfect, we just want to have both windows displayed at the same time.
+    **Note:** It doesn't need to be perfect, we just want to have both windows displayed at the same time.

     ![Window Configuration](/Images/Side_by_side.png)